-Completed coursework in anatomy, physiology, medical terminology, pathophysiology, and pharmacology, or demonstrate proficiency in these areas
+• Completed coursework in anatomy, physiology, medical terminology, pathophysiology, and pharmacology, or demonstrate proficiency in these areas

 Our most successful candidates usually have at least two years coding in hospice.
 HCS-H credential holders must be able to apply codes and coding concepts in a testing situation.
-This is not an exam where you can sit through an education class, then take and pass the exam.
-It is a skills-based exam, which is why we recommend several years of coding experience.
-The test may include scenarios with multiple conditions, co-morbidities and complications, for example.
+This is a skills-based exam, which is why we recommend several years of coding experience.
+The test may include scenarios with multiple conditions, co-morbidities and complications.